 The Freedom 307 is a day boat built for full family function, including entertaining.
 Thoughtful factory options can focus the 307 on how owners plan to use their boat.
 For example, the standard wet bar behind the helm seat comes with a freshwater sink and three deep storage drawers.
 But if entertaining is the goal, an electric grill can be added as well as a refrigerator instead of the standard drawers.

 There is a small cabin space in the port console with a standard marine head, holding tank and sink.
-A fold down berth offers a quick spot to lie down.
+A fold-down berth offers a quick spot to lie down.
 The berth is large enough for one adult.
 A 3,500 BTU air conditioning option can be ordered for the cabin.
-The air conditioning, grill, and refrigerator all require a shore power connection, unless a generator is fitted.
+The air conditioning, grill, and refrigerator all require a shore power connection.

 Watersports activities are easily accomplished from most dual consoles, and the Freedom 307 is no exception.
 To starboard is a transom gate that leads to a small platform with a 4-step re-boarding ladder.
 From here watersports activities can be launched.
-An optional ski pylon fits in the outboard well (see image above).
+An optional ski pylon fits in the outboard well.
 A freshwater shower is located conveniently in the transom.

 The helm is roomy with convenient electronic adjustment control and switch placement.
 The seat is electrically adjustable forward-reverse and offers a flip-up bolster to lean against while standing, and a broad cushioned seat while sitting down.
 The wide dash can easily accommodate two (2) 12” electronics displays.
 The boat’s deck is a single level from bow to stern with no step up to the helm.
 Visibility at the helm is good over the low profile bow seating and rails and the windshield header is high so that it is not at eye level when the captain is seated.